 As Yale's only undergraduate international affairs magazine, The Yale Globalist is written, edited, and produced by Yale students.
 Four issues are released each year, two in the fall semester and two in the spring semester.
 Each issue is comprised of theme articles focusing on a topic voted by the staff to be of great contemporary importance, and off-theme articles covering a range of international issues.
 Past themes have included the Education System in China, Energy as a means of Politics, the American Military Abroad, and the Rise of the Left in Latin America.

 Each year, The Yale Globalist conducts an international research trip during the month of May in order to produce the October issue of the following year.
-Previous destinations include France, Germany, and China; in 2006, the Globalist will travel to Poland, Lithuania and Belarus.
+Previous destinations include France, Germany, China, Poland, Lithuania and Belarus.

 In addition to producing a quarterly publication, The Yale Globalist is host to many exciting events on campus.
-In the 2005-06 year, this has included an International Photo Contest, Interviews with the World Fellows Program, an Editing Workshop with the London Bureau Editor of Time Magazine, The Yale Globalist International Journalist of the Year Award, and a conference on "The Role of Journalism in International Justice," in which journalists from seven post-conflict countries were represented.
+In prior years, this has included an International Photo Contest, Interviews with the World Fellows Program, an Editing Workshop with the London Bureau Editor of Time Magazine, The Yale Globalist International Journalist of the Year Award, and a conference on "The Role of Journalism in International Justice," in which journalists from seven post-conflict countries were represented.